MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/connect-at-scale-autodeploy.md

 Configure the appropriate license type.
 For instructions, see [Specify License Type value in auto onboarding tag](#specify-license-type-value-in-auto-onboarding-tag).
 Microsoft uses this value when the SQL Server extension is deployed via the automatic onboarding work flow.

-After the preceding steps are complete, the benefits of Arc SQL Server core features are available for free.
+Once the onboarding is complete, you can benefit with the Azure features for SQL Server.
 To learn more, see [Manage SQL Server license and billing options](manage-license-type.md).

 > [!NOTE]
 > There is no cost associated with this change.
 But If you would like to opt out of the automatic installation of Azure extension for SQL Server, follow the instructions in the [How to opt out of automatic onboarding](#how-to-opt-out-automatic-onboarding) section.